All Episodes

 The Republicans would move right in to stop it.

-Republicans everywhere, New York, Washington are feeling scared to death at the prospect.
+But now, because it's healthcare, because Obamacare's tentacles are now woven deep like a huge web of deceit, Republicans everywhere, New York, Washington are feeling scared to death at the prospect.

-Oh my God, they'll hate us.
+Oh, my God, they'll hate us.

 If Christine is taking away a benefit or an entitlement, and that's part of the plan, too.

-Just don't care how it operates, don't care whether it works, just implement it.
+Just don't care how it operates.

 It doesn't matter if it works or not.